MiracleHH/CBA/README.md

 # Composite Backdoor Attacks Against Large Language Models

-This is the anonymized code of our paper **Composite Backdoor Attacks Against Large Language Models**.
+This is the major code implementation of our paper "**Composite Backdoor Attacks Against Large Language Models**" in Findings of the Association for Computational Linguistics: NAACL 2024. [[arXiv](https://arxiv.org/abs/2310.07676)]

 ## Environment Setup